rajko-horvat/CivUnpack/README.md

 <p>Download the latest version from <a href="https://github.com/rajko-horvat/CivUnpack/releases" target="_blank">Releases page</a>.
 Extract the zip archive into directory with CIV.EXE and run CivUnpack.</p>
 <p>The backup will be created as CIV.bak and unpacked version will be written as CIV.EXE
-The old CIV.bak is not needed, as all EXE overlays are preserved.</p>
+The old CIV.bak is not needed to run the game, as all EXE overlays are preserved.</p>

 ## Dependencies
 <ul>